How to Become a Creative Writer

-Creative writers produce written copy in the form of books, editorial articles, screenplays and promotional marketing material.
-Creative writing combines the talents of the writer with the elements of observation and analysis in an artistic portrayal of the human condition.
-With the mastery of the written word, a writing professional establishes settings, messages, themes and style within a single marketing paragraph or throughout an entire novel.
+Creative writers produce written copy in the form of books, editorial articles, screenplays, and promotional marketing material.
+Creative writing combines the talents of a writer with the elements of observation and analysis in an artistic portrayal of the human condition.
+With the mastery of the written word, a writing professional establishes settings, messages, themes, and style within a single marketing paragraph or throughout an entire novel.

 - Public relations

-Creative writers seeking to advance their education and improve or learn new writing techniques may participate in a number of writing workshops available through schools, organizations and seminars provided by successful authors.
+Creative writers seeking to advance their education and improve or learn new writing techniques may participate in a number of workshops or writing classes available online or through schools, organizations, and seminars provided by successful authors.
 Additionally, graduate degrees in creative writing may also lead to a career in academia or management within a company.
-Master's programs allow student to focus on studies in fiction, poetry or creative non-fiction.
+Master's programs allow students to focus on studies in fiction, poetry, or creative non-fiction.
 Intern opportunities and teaching assistantships may be available for prospective creative writing teachers.

 Employment Outlook and Salary Information

 The most important quality of a creative writer is simply creativity, in mind and on paper.
-While no college education may be needed for author types, the majority of employers look for a bachelor's degree in English or related field.
+While no college education may be needed for some writers, the majority of employers look for a bachelor's degree in English or a related field.
 Like other writers, they should be able to handle criticism and high turnover times.